Proxem/BlasNet/README.md

 $  ldconfig
 ```

-Now, to set the provider to use `libmkl_rt.so` for the low level operations place the following line at the begining of your code :
+Now, to set the provider to use `libmkl_rt.so` for the low level operations place the following line at the beginning of your code :

 ```
 using BlasNet;